woodward/vim-flashcards/vim/ex commands.md

 CTRL-Y  ⮂  To scroll the screen down
 ESC     ⮂  To quit substituting

-/which        Search for which cwthat <ESC>  Change to that n             Repeat search n             Repeat search, skip a change
-.
-Repeat change (if appropriate)
-(Etc.)

 :g/pattern/ command      ⮂  Apply a command across all relevant lines in a file :g/# FIXME/d             ⮂  Delete all lines with FIXME comments on them